TEXT-S&P summary: Thai Beverage Public Co. Ltd.

 Rationale

 The rating on Thai Beverage Public Co.
-Ltd. (Thai Bev) reflects the company's dominant domestic market position in spirits, and high and stable cash flows.
-Thai Bev's geographic concentration in Thailand, the company's still weak performance in its beer division, and a growth strategy that may translate into more aggressive financial policies partly offset these strengths.
+Ltd. (Thai Bev) reflects the company's dominant domestic market position in spirits, high and stable cash flows, and modest financial risk profile.
+Thai Bev's geographic concentration in Thailand, the weak performance of its beer division, and a growth strategy that may translate into more aggressive financial policies partly offset these strengths.

-Thai Bev's debt-funded acquisition of a 29% stake in Singapore-based conglomerate Fraser & Neave Ltd. (F&N: not rated) for approximately Singapore dollar 3.6 billion could adversely affect the company's credit profile, in our opinion.
-We are still seeking more clarity about the company's plan to reduce its debt over the next 24 months, its dividend policy, and the likelihood of further debt-funded acquisitions.
-We will also assess the credit implications for Thai Bev of any future related-party transactions between the company and related party TCC Group (TCC: not rated).
-TCC offered to purchase the 69.5% it does not own in F&N in September 2012.
+We still consider Thai Bev's financial risk profile as "modest", despite having marginally weakened in 2011 after the company acquired Thailand-based Pepsi bottler Serm Suk Public Co.
+Ltd. (SSC) for Thai baht (THB) 9.97 billion.
+Thai Bev's ratio of total debt to EBITDA weakened to 0.9x in 2011, from 0.6x in 2010, and its ratio of funds from operations (FFO) to total debt declined to 93.5% from 146%.

-Thai Bev's EBITDA of Thai Baht (THB) 14.6 billion for the six months ended June 30, 2012, was about 60% of our full-year expectation.
-The company's performance in spirits was stronger than we anticipated, with EBITDA margin of about 27%, compared with our full-year expectation of 24%-25%.
-The contribution of newly-acquired Serm Suk's operations also supported Thai Bev's performance because of stronger-than-anticipated margin.
-Higher sales volumes triggered a 22% increase in EBITDA for Thai Bev's beer division, although higher marketing expenses weighed on the second-quarter performance.
-We still expect the beer division to break-even in 2012.
+MILAN, Feb 23 Italy's biggest bank UniCredit said on Thursday a record 13 billion euro ($13.74 billion) share issue had been 99.8 percent subscribed.